Tuesday 14th September, 12 noon -1pm

 - Lord Kamall of Edmonton, Professor of Politics and International Relations, St Mary’s University, Twickenham

-The event will take place on Tuesday 22nd June, 12 noon – 1pm in St James’s, SWI (Venue to be announced).
-If you would like to attend, please respond to this e-mail by writing to firstname.lastname@example.org with your name, position, phone number and organisation, and we shall put you on the list.
+The event will take place on Tuesday 14th September, 12 noon – 1pm in St James’s, SWI.
+If you would like to attend, please respond to this e-mail by writing to email@example.com with your name, position, organisation and phone number, and we shall put you on the list.
 If you would like to bring a guest, please let us have the name and contact details.